OliverSherouse/yo-runner/README.md

-# Yo-Runner
+# Yo-runner

-Yo is a Yaml-based task runner for lazy people.
+Yo is a Yaml-driven task runner for lazy people.
 When you're coding, you may often need to run a long command many times, but you don't want to do all that typing every time.
 You don't want to have to remember the options or the flags every time.
 You could write a Makefile, but they're annoying.
 Maybe your